-Table SM5.10a | The observed physical changes in the ocean covered by Chapter 5.
+Table SM5.10a: The observed physical changes in the ocean covered by Chapter 5.
 The regions are shown in Figure 5.24, hazards column is the observed change for the period defined by the start and ends dates, and direction is either increase, decrease or neutral.
-Detection column is the observed changes for the period, and attribution column is whether there is a detectable human influence in the change and the reference column points to the traceable evidence from Chapter 5 or from the IPCC 5th Assessment Report (AR5) Working Group I (WGI) or Working Group II (WGII) report.
+Detection column is the observed changes for the period, and attribution column is whether there is a detectable human influence in the change and the reference column points to the traceable evidence from this Chapter or form the AR5 WG1 or WG2 report.
 Some trends analyse and attributed based on zonal averages depending on the particular variable and quality of attribution.
-Temperature: means averages of temperature 0--700 m depth layer, Oxygen: means change in oxygen levels in the oxygen minimum zone or from the surface to 1200 m, Ocean pH is changes in pH at the surface of the ocean, Sea Level is changes in mean sea level, EBUS is Eastern Boundary Upwelling System, SLR is sea level rise.
+Temperature: means averages of temperature 0-700m depth layer, Oxygen: means change in oxygen levels in the oxygen minimum zone or from the surface to 1000m, Ocean pH: changes in pH at the surface of the ocean, Sea Level: changes in mean sea sea-level.
 The standard likelihood and confidence language is used to indicate the level of confidence in the assessment.